A fan of hibachi-style cooking? Then you’re going to love this hibachi chicken dinner, cooked in the Instant Pot quickly with very minimal effort!

 - Serve over rice, and garnish with sesame seeds and chopped green onion.

-- If you don’t mind tender veggies, then pressure cook everything together.
-If you like the zucchini a bit firmer, do not add it to the pot before pressure cooking and steam it separately, then mix it in with the rest of the ingredients after thickening the sauce
+- If you don’t mind tender veggies, then pressure cook everything together (I did this in the past, but now I prefer to add the zucchini only after pressure cooking).
+If you like the zucchini a bit firmer, do not add it to the pot before pressure cooking and steam it separately, then mix it in with the rest of the ingredients after thickening the sauce.

-- It’s important to use low-sodium soy sauce, as otherwise, your sauce will turn out too salty.
+- It’s important to use low-sodium soy sauce, otherwise, your sauce will turn out too salty.